Matters of the Heart by Chantea M. Williams

 Chantea M. Williams is a Christian writer, Bible teacher and speaker who loves encouraging women to become greater through the word of God.
 Through her gifts, God created the Greater Working Women Ministries.
 They strive to encourage, empower and equip women from all walks of life to live out their God-given purpose with holy boldness.

 She has also launched her teen mom mentoring program, I Am Still Somebody™.
 One of her many passions is baking, especially during the holidays.
 Check out her newly released book The Greater Working Woman Prayer Book, Volume 1 and The Greater Working Woman Prayer Devotional, Volume 1.
-Don't miss her upcoming book series for teen mothers to be released in early 2016.
+Don't miss her upcoming book series for teen mothers.

 Chantea M. Williams, Ministry Leader Greater Working Women Ministries